saakethk/ItsNousV3Backend-Public/readme.md

 <h1>
   Description
 </h1>
-This repository contains the code for ItsNousV3 backend which is hosted on firebase functions.
+This repository contains the code for ItsNousV3 backend which is mostly hosted on firebase functions.

 <h2>
   Technologies